pefarrell/pefarrell.github.io/index.md

 <h2 id="news">News</h2>

+<p>2026-01-19: Welcome to Yusen Guo!
+Yusen is a PhD student with <a href="https://le.ac.uk/people/alberto-paganini">Alberto Paganini</a> at the University of Leicester.
+Yusen is visiting for three weeks.</p>

 <p>2026-01-12: I gave an invited talk at the workshop on <a href="https://tsimf.tsinghua.edu.cn/info/1235/1207.htm">Finite Element Tensor Calculus</a>, held at the Tsinghua Sanya International Mathematics Forum in Sanya, China.
 The organisers were
   <a href="https://kaibohu.github.io/">Kaibo Hu</a>,
   <a href="https://marienhanot.fr/">Marien Hanot</a>,